kazito1/japanese_hiragana_watch/README.md

 # japanese_hiragana_watch

 I have created this small application to put it in a Raspberry Pi and help my Japanese learning curve.
+It shows the date and the time in hiragana.
+If configured, it creates a slideshow of your most recent favorite photos in Google Photos.

 # To make it work on a Raspberry Pi